Pupillage at Five Paper

 Working within our areas of specialisation

-Five Paper is a specialist chambers with four practice teams focusing on specific areas of law.
+Five Paper is a specialist chambers with practice teams focusing on specific areas of law.
 Pupils spend time with members from different teams to experience as wide a variety of work as possible.

 You will generally have your own desk in the same room as your pupil supervisor so that you can benefit by observing him or her.
 You will also have the opportunity to do work for other members of Chambers.

 We believe it is important for pupils to have an objective assessment of their progress at regular intervals throughout the year.

 At the end of each three-month period your pupil supervisor will carry out an appraisal, which is graded to give an indication of your level of performance.
 You are encouraged to respond in writing.
 Your strengths and weaknesses will be identified and future objectives agreed.
 Any work done for barristers other than your pupil supervisor will also be appraised.

 When will you find out if you have tenancy?